-Take a look at your suggestive selling, or as I call them, your add-ons where you really make your profit.
-Selling a second item or as some call it upselling, when you've already realized all the marketing costs on the first is the easiest way to to juice your profits.
+Look at your suggestive selling components, or as I break it down - your add-ons - where you make your profit.
+Selling a second item, or as some call it, upselling, when you've already realized all the marketing costs on the first, is the easiest way to juice your profits.

 Let’s say a customer is purchasing a new RV with a pop-out section.
 A good salesperson will know to suggest an additional cover so that when parked under a pine tree, all the pine needles and dirt that have fallen on top of the pop-out won’t fall right into the new RV.

 The same idea holds true in a pool business.
-Each time you install a pool, you should suggestively sell a cleaning service so the customer can always enjoys a clean pool.
-You should also suggestively sell a volleyball net and ball so more people can enjoy the pool for more hours at a time.
+Each time you install a pool, you should suggestively sell a cleaning service so the customer can always enjoy a clean pool.
+You should also suggestively sell a volleyball net and ball so more people can enjoy the pool for more hours in various ways.

 If you are a nursery center and your customer is picking up several flats of flowering plants, you have to show the right planting mix so the plants burst into bloom.

 If you are a camera store, your thoughtful accessories allow the customer to take better pictures.

-What ever you call these add-ons, they are the insider’s secrets to getting the most out of a product.
-If your salespeople approach suggestive selling in that manner, they are sharing tips that make the customer respect their background and treat them like a friend.
+Whatever you call these add-ons, they are the insider’s secrets to getting the most out of a product.
+If your salespeople approach suggestive selling in that manner, they share tips that make the customer respect their background and treat them like friends.

 Don't think of add-ons as a way to make more money first, or your employees will look at your customers as if they had dollars in their eyes.
 That repels customers from the add-ons they surely enjoy.

-Add-ons always come back to making the first product either be more fun or more efficient or the one stop shop, so that the customer doesn't have to look at a competitor to get the rest of it.
+Add-ons always come back to making the first product either more fun or efficient or the one-stop shop so that the customer doesn't have to look at a competitor to get the rest.